btcpayserver/btcpayserver-doc/docs/Deployment/LunaNode.md

 ## 1. Create the account and add credits

 Register to LunaNode and add credits to your account.
-The process is quite straight-Forward.
-If by any chance you get stuck, [see this article](https://bitcoinshirt.co/how-to-create-store-accept-bitcoin/8/#Creating-an-account).
-Wait for the invoice confirmation.
+Note that you need to wait for the invoice confirmation.

 ## 2. Create the API Key